(Baltimore County, Maryland, September 5, 1892 – near the Château de Sorel, Picardy, France, June 10, 1918).1

 Rumors among the cadets were rife, the result, in part, of the uncertainty among the powers that were as to what would or could be done with the men.
 The number of planes and openings at training squadrons lagged far behind what was hoped for and promised.
 One of the more worrying rumors, from the twenty-five year old Hooper’s point of view, was one he recounted in his letter of October 27, 1917: “They are not taking any one over 23 years old for the scout fighters, so I probably will do bombing, photos or artillery work.
 Everybody put fighting down as first choice and there was great disappointment and surprise when they heard there was an age and weight limit.”
 He would learn that this, like the rumor that the men would return to the U.S. as instructors and the one about being ready for the front by January, was false.

-A month after their arrival at Oxford, 130 of the cadets, including Parr, boarded a train that would take them to a machine gunnery school at Harrowby Camp, located just to the west of Grantham (Lincolnshire) in the park belonging to Belton House.18 The cadets left behind “our old Sergeant [Elliott White] Springs and 19 other men to be sent to a flying school maybe Tuesday.
+A month after their arrival at Oxford, most of the cadets, including Parr, boarded a train that would take them to a machine gunnery school at Harrowby Camp, located northeast of Grantham (Lincolnshire) in the park belonging to Belton House.18 The cadets left behind “our old Sergeant [Elliott White] Springs and 19 other men to be sent to a flying school maybe Tuesday.
 Springs had a very important job and handled it very well.
 We gave him a handsome silver flask.”19

 Fremont Cutler Foss, who was travelling to Grantham with Hooper, collected signatures from the men in their compartment, so we know they shared it with Bradley Cleaver Lawton, Palmer, George Dana Spear, Perley Melbourne Stoughton, and Albert Elston Weaver.20 It took about six hours to get from Oxford to Grantham, with an hour’s stop at Bletchley in Buckinghamshire.
 Hooper got out to stretch his legs and wandered into Sir Herbert Leon’s estate (Bletchley Park), with which he was most favorably impressed.
 On arrival at Grantham around 3:30 the men were welcomed with a band and music to which they marched to the camp.
 They were assigned to huts, “low long barracks buildings.”
 Hooper was bunking with men he “did not know very well before, and they are very fine fellows”: Lloyd Andrews Hamilton, Melville Folsom Webber, Henry Bradley Frost, Edward Addison Griffiths, and Harvard DeHart Castle, all of whom had been at ground school at M.I.T., graduating when Parr did, on August 25, 1917, and Thomas M. Nial and Edward Russell Moore, who had been at the University of Illinois, finishing up September 1, 1917.21